 The colonisation of the UK by Tufted Ducks, which began in 1849, was aided by the spread of the zebra mussel Dreissena polymorpha, a non-native invasive species that had been introduced accidentally to Britain a few decades earlier.
-The long-term increase shown by WBS/WBBS, and the increase in range in Britain between the three atlas periods (Gibbons et al. 1993, Balmer et al. 2013) indicate that population expansion and in-filling of range are still occurring, although WBS/WBBS data since around 2010 suggest a recent slight downturn.
-BBS data also show significant increase since 1994 in the UK as a whole.
-The species' winter trend in the UK since the 1960s, which includes many continental visitors, is also shallowly upward, but with little recent change (Frostet al. 2016).
+The long-term increase shown by WBS/WBBS, and the increase in range in Britain between the three atlas periods (Gibbons et al. 1993, Balmer et al. 2013) indicate that population expansion and in-filling of range are still occurring, although WBS/WBBS data since around 2010 suggest a recent downturn, and the long-term increase measured by this survey is no longer statistically significant.
+However, this recent trend contrasts with BBS data which show significant increase since 1994 in the UK as a whole.
+The species' winter trend in the UK since the 1960s, which includes many continental visitors, is also shallowly upward, but with little recent change (Frost et al. 2017).